Fainting Symptom: Causing Conditions and Treatment

 Types of Fainting

-What are the Fainting Causes?
+What are the Causes of Fainting?

-Fainting is a survival mechanism.
-If the blood and oxygen levels in the brain drop too low, the body immediately begins to shut down non-vital parts to direct resources to vital organs.
-When the brain detects lower levels of oxygen, breathing quickens to increase the levels.
+Fainting is usually the result of a lack of oxygen to the brain.
+If the blood and oxygen levels in the brain drop too low, the body immediately begins to shut down non-vital parts to provide oxygen to vital organs.
+The primary causes of fainting include:

 Neurocardiogenic Syncope

 Neurocardiogenic syncope develops due to short-term autonomic nervous system (ANS) dysfunction.
-Some people call it neuron mediated syncope (NMS).
+Some people call it neuron-mediated syncope (NMS).
 The ANS controls automatic bodily functions, including heart rate, digestion, and respiratory rate.

 Orthostatic Hypotension